-“In my native Ghana, female sexuality is invisible”.
+“In my native Ghana, female sexuality is invisible” said Nana Darkoa Sekyiamah.

-Nana Da rkoa Sekyiamah, Author of ‘The Sex Lives of African Women’
+The author of 'The Sex Lives of African Women'.

 The book has also served her to narrate her own sexual and relationship history and describes how she came into her queer identity, but it’s also a collection of stories from African-identifying women around the world and to encompass all the different voices.